What is a Good Job?

 Though jetting off all over the world can sound like a pretty exotic job, there’s certainly a downside to air hostess jobs, especially those working night shifts.
 Studies have concluded that any women who work through the night in a long-term position were at significantly more risk of breast cancer than those who didn’t.
 In Denmark, many women who have developed breast cancer having worked nights for a long time have been awarded compensation from the government for their tragic condition.

-Although the mining industry is gradually becoming less and less dependent on human labor, there are still many miners in the world whose jobs put them at serious risk of damaging health conditions.
+Although the mining industry is gradually becoming less and less dependent on human labour, there are still many miners in the world whose jobs put them at serious risk of damaging health conditions.
 There are obvious dangers in cave-ins, floods, gas explosions and so on.
 However, these things are just the beginning of a miner’s worries.
-Radon, an odorless radioactive gas, has given countless miners lung cancer through long-term exposure over the years.
+Radon, an odourless radioactive gas, has given countless miners lung cancer through long-term exposure over the years.
 Welding fumes, consisting of vaporized molten metal, can also be highly poisonous if there’s enough exposure.
-Asbestos exposure, and conditions such as mesothelioma which are caused by it, are also a major risk for someone who’s worked in the mining niche for long enough.
+Asbestos exposure, and conditions such as mesothelioma which is caused by it, are also a major risk for someone who’s worked in the mining niche for long enough.
 Asbestos, in particular, has given rise to a lot of niche legal services like mesothelioma attorney, Madeksho Law.

 A nice, cushy white collar job that involves sitting at a desk all day must be totally safe, right?
 Well, not quite!
 Though the health risks might not be as obvious or damaging as all the things a miner is exposed to in their day-to-day work, the fact that white-collar office workers spend the majority of their day sitting down has been found to be extremely dangerous.
 One study run in 2013 which covered 60,348 men found that the longer the man spent sitting down, the higher their risk was to develop some form of chronic medical conditions, such as cancer, diabetes or heart disease.
 More and more, offices are putting a greater emphasis on walking around during breaks or using an adjustable standing desk.